Data is the bread and butter of almost every B2B company. It may make perfect sense that the more data a company has, the better off it’ll be.

 One of the best parts about web scraping is it’s very affordable since the data is freely available.
 You can import it straight into a CRM or spreadsheet.

 Besides being an affordable way to beef up your database, scraping is also relatively simple.
-Even non-programmers can do it without having to write scripts — just use a tool such as Captain Data to extract data from websites automatically.
+Even non-programmers can do it without having to write scripts.
+For instance, if you need to scrape G2, use one of G2 scrapers.
+Alternatively, a tool such as Captain Data can help you extract data from websites automatically.

 Web scraping also gives you total flexibility when choosing which data to extract.
 Set up an automated workflow to keep running in the background.
 Soon enough, your team should have ample data to work with.

 However, users of web scraping should be aware that not all of the information on the web is accurate.
 For example, you need to validate scraped data before being used in outreach campaigns via email validation tools.

 A second option for data enrichment comes through manual research.
 It includes looking up leads on information-heavy websites such as Google or LinkedIn and adding this data to your existing database.

 This is a great strategy to get small amounts of accurate data, but it can be inefficient if your only goal is to get more bulk data.